gicentre/elm-vegalite/docs/changeNotes.md

 - Corrected API doc for coLocale example to use correct Elm unicode escape text.

+### Deprecations

+- Deprecated `dtMonthNum` as it was redundant (use `dtMonth` instead).
+There should be no reason to allow specification of months with numbers as this carries the risk of undefined behaviour for integers outside the range [1,12].
+Thanks to @RalfNorthman for spotting this.

 ## V5.5.2 ➡ V5.3.0

 _Minor addition to allow multiple time formats to be specified for an axis._